-- 1. What is a transformational change? - (a) In 2016 Uruguay generated about 33% of its total electricity needs from wind power, up from 0% in 2008. - (b) Between 2005 and 2015, China's wind power capacity increased from 1.3 GW to 129.3 GW, producing about 3.3% of its electricity, and avoiding about 82.7 million tons/year of carbon emissions. - (c) The management effectiveness was improved in about 98% of Namibia's protected areas, while estimated populations of lions, leopards, cheetahs and wild dogs doubled between 2004 and 2012. - (d) About 1.3 million households in remote, off-grid areas of Africa have purchased quality-certified solar PV lanterns at market prices through a market transformation scheme supported by the Lighting Africa program - (e) About 13 "strict protection" areas totaling 13.2 million hectares, and 30 "sustainable use" protected areas totaling 10.8 million were created with the support of the Amazon Region Protected Areas Program. - 2.
-These are some of the transformational changes associated with GEF-supported interventions.
-These changes are transformational because of their relevance in addressing a global environmental concern, their deep and large scale impact, and their expected long term sustainability.
-In this study, the Independent Evaluation Office (IEO) reviews the GEF's past experience with a representative sample of such operations to enhance the knowledge about approaches associated with transformational change. - 3.
-As first noted in the GEF 2020 Vision Statement, the unprecedented nature of the pressures faced by the earth's ecosystems over the coming decade means that incremental environmental strategies alone will not suffice and "compel the GEF to equip itself to promote transformational change".
-It further states that "GEF is uniquely positioned to catalyze the transformational change necessary to help turn around the worrisome trends in the global environment" and will need "to play a leadership role in bringing transformational change".
+What is a transformational change?

+- In 2016, Uruguay generated about 33 percent of its total electricity needs from wind power, up from 0 percent in 2008. - Between 2005 and 2015, China's wind power capacity increased from 1.3 GW to 129.3 GW, producing about 3.3 percent of its electricity and avoiding about 82.7 million tons per year of carbon emissions. - Management effectiveness was improved in about 98 percent of Namibia's protected areas, while estimated populations of lions, leopards, cheetahs, and wild dogs doubled between 2004 and 2012. - About 1.3 million households in remote, off-grid areas of Africa have purchased quality-certified solar photovoltaic lanterns at market prices through a market transformation scheme supported by the Lighting Africa program. - About 13 "strict protection" areas totaling 13.2 million ha, and 30 "sustainable use" protected areas totaling 10.8 million ha, were created with the support of the Amazon Region Protected Areas Program (ARPA-I).

+These are some of the transformational changes associated with Global Environment Facility

+(GEF)-supported interventions.
+These changes are transformational because of their relevance in addressing a global environmental concern, their deep and large-scale impact, and their expected long-term sustainability.
+In this evaluation, the GEF Independent Evaluation Office reviews the GEF's past experience with a representative sample of such operations to enhance knowledge about how to achieve transformational change.

+As first noted in the GEF 2020 Vision Statement. the unprecedented nature of the pressures faced by the Earth's ecosystems over the coming decade means that incremental environmental strategies alone will not suffice and "compel the GEF to equip itself to promote transformational change" (GEF 2012).
+It further states that the "GEF is uniquely positioned to catalyze the transformational change necessary to help turn around the worrisome trends in the global environment" and will need "to play a leadership role in bringing transformational change.
+This will be a priority for GEF-7" (GEF 2017).
+In line with this priority, the GEF 2020 Strategy Paper identifies market transformation as an area where a systematic effort is needed to capture lessons learned from past project experience and leverage them to provide guidance for users and scale up the GEF's impact (GEF 2013).